-To create a graph from the trust matrix the following procedure is made: each agent is a node in the graph and the weight of the edge (reflecting how much actor i trusts actor j) is the element (i,j) in the matrix.
+To create a graph from the trust matrix, the following procedure is enacted: each agent is a node in the graph and the weight of the edge (reflecting the degree to which actor i trusts actor j) is the element (i,j) in the matrix.
 Only the strongest ties are taken into account in the network.
-The resulting graphs have a hierarchical structure with multiple levels in them (Fig. 5.3).
-These structures emerge in time, as depicted in Fig. 5.2 and, in which two complementary hierarchy measures are shown: the 'global reaching centrality', GRC, proposed by (Mones et al. 2012), and the normalized fraction of forward arcs, defined by (Eades et al. 1993).
+The resulting graphs have a hierarchical structure, with multiple levels in them (Fig. 5.3).
+These structures emerge over time, as depicted in Fig. 5.2, during which two complementary hierarchy measures are shown: the 'global reaching centrality,' GRC, proposed by (Mones et al. 2012), and the normalized fraction of forward arcs, defined by (Eades et al. 1993).
 Both measures are discussed in detail in Sect.
 2.1.2.